DSoftTechnology/ADS-FDA-Pool3/Design/UsabilityTestPlan.md

    D<br/>
    E<br/>
    F<br/>
-2. How quickly most people would learn to use the site?
+2. In your opinion, how quickly would most people learn to use the site?
 Circle one

    30 minutes<br/>
    1 hour<br/>